dalynsw/bustake-site/docs/tools.md

 ## SFTP uploading

 Once registered, a SMS will be sent to your number with the login id and password.
 Your number is your login id.
+You can upload the scripts to test and download the logs to debug the scripts.

 The sftp server domain name is `ftp.bustake.com`